Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 Next, we consulted Prof. Ning Kang from Huazhong University of Science and Technology regarding rhamnolipid production in *Pseudomonas putida*.
 Professor Ning focuses on biobig data and microbial community exploration and its applications in health and environmental fields.
 He suggested we utilize dry experiments to simulate metabolic flow, predict engineered bacteria's growth behavior, TPA absorption rates, and rhamnolipid product yields.
 By refining the genome-scale metabolic model of engineered *Pseudomonas putida*, we could assist future teams in further metabolic engineering of *Pseudomonas putida* while advancing the prospect of utilizing it for plastic degradation.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-17.webp" caption="Fig 11.
-HUST-China Members Prof. Kang Ning" %}
+HUST-China Members With Prof. Kang Ning" %}

 In July, we met again with Professor Divya in Paris to report on our project progress and received further feedback.